TomasVotruba/lines/README.md

 # Lines

-This is a CLI tool for quick size measure of PHP project.
+CLI tool for quick size measure of PHP project, runs anywhere

 ## What are killer features?